cloud-peterjohn/LLM-Acceleration/README.md

 Nothing to install, just open the notebook `vllm-infer.ipynb` and run it.
 The environment is already set up with all dependencies installed.

 #### Run Locally
+If you want to run the notebooks locally, you must have CUDA 12.6+ and NVIDIA drivers installed, along with Python 3.12+ and PyTorch 2.70.
+The following steps will guide you through setting up the environment and installing the required packages.

 First prepare your environment.
 ```bash
 # Install Conda for virtual environment management